aadlakha12/Bayesian-Classifier/README.md

 This is based on the Bayes theorem to find the probability of any class given some information.

+### Z-Score

+A z-score describes the position of a raw score in terms of its distance from the mean, when measured in standard deviation units.
+The z-score is positive if the value lies above the mean, and negative if it lies below the mean.

+It is also known as a standard score, because it allows comparison of scores on different kinds of variables by standardizing the distribution.
+A standard normal distribution is a normally shaped distribution with a mean of 0 and a standard deviation of 1.

+It is useful to standardized the values of a normal distribution by converting them into z-scores because:
+- It allows researchers to calculate the probability of a score occurring within a standard normal distribution;
+- Enables us to compare two scores that are from different samples.

+The formula for calculating a z-score is is z = (x-μ)/σ, where x is the raw score, μ is the population mean, and σ is the population standard deviation.

 ### Gaussian Naive Bayes

 When the predictors take up a continuous value and are not discrete, we assume that these values are sampled from a gaussian distribution.